ajinkyabodade/Functional-Programming-Basics/README.md

 - Use Immutable data : An immutable data is an data whose state cannot be modified after it is created.

-- Easily able to create data structures insted of modifying ones which is already exist
+- Easily able to create data structures instead of modifying ones which is already exist

 ## Benifits:-